-Coordinate activities of faculty and Teaching & Learning design team in developing content for new courses, major course redevelopments, and minor course revisions.
+Coordinate activities of faculty and T&L design team in developing content for new online courses, major course redevelopments, and minor course revisions.

-Develop and execute project plans (timelines, deliverables, budget) for the course production projects.
+Develop and execute project plans (timelines, deliverables, budget) for online course production projects.

-Develop clear operating procedures, protocols, and flow charts for planning and organization of program activities ensuring transparency and good communication across functional units.
+Develop operating procedures, protocols, and flowcharts for planning and organization of the program activities with Data Management, Finance, and other Carey departments in mind.

-Coordinate the implementation of program assessment and evaluation.
+Coordinate the implementation of the online program assessment and evaluation.

 Track and document project progress against milestones, challenges, and areas for improvement.

-Provide project management for select Teaching & Learning special projects and initiatives.
+Provide project management for select T&L special projects and initiatives.

 Provide leadership for team working groups and special projects.

-Work effectively within the Teaching & Learning team project management software (Asana), assigning tasks and milestones as appropriate.
+Work effectively within the T&L team project management software (Asana), assigning tasks and milestones as appropriate.

 Lead organization and archival of related course file management.

-Provide project prioritization recommendations for internal Teaching & Learning team projects and external projects.
+Provide project prioritization recommendations for internal T&L team projects and external projects.

 Provide documentation and reporting on projects and initiatives.

-Collaborate with stakeholders within the Teaching & Learning team and the School.
+Collaborate with stakeholders within the T&L team and Carey Business School.

-Collaborates with team members to test new tools in the learning management systems (Canvas, Coursera).
+Collaborate with team members to test new tools in the learning management systems (Canvas, Coursera)

-Assists in evaluation and pilots of new and emerging instructional technologies based on sound pedagogy and specific instructional needs.
+Assist in evaluating and piloting new and emerging instructional technologies based on sound pedagogy and specific instructional needs.

-Researches and disseminates educational technology resources and best practices in technology enhanced teaching and learning.
+Research and disseminate educational technology resources and best practices in technology-enhanced teaching and learning.

 Note: This position requires occasional evenings and weekends in Baltimore and Washington, D.C. to accommodate program needs.